 Bishop Peter Weaver

 Bishop Peter D. Weaver is a Retired Bishop of The United Methodist, having served from 1996-2012.
-He is also a former president of the Council of Bishops.

 He was born into a parsonage family in Greenville, PA.
 He received degrees from West Virginia Wesleyan (B.A.), Drew University (M.Div.), and Boston University (Th.D.) and honorary degrees from Albright and Lebanon Valley Colleges.